• Skip to primary navigation

 3. It’ll add speed and power to your squat.

-We all crave to have a monster squat.
+We all crave a monster squat.
 The mark of a serious lifter is someone who can squat and squat heavy and well.

 And for those who have gotten past the first few big leaps in their squat they need ways to mix up their training in order to continue progressing.

-Squat jumps with a barbell mirror the movement while conditioning you to squat with power and speed, something that transfers over very well to your regular old squats.
+Squat jumps with your favorite barbell mirror the movement while conditioning you to squat with power and speed, something that transfers over very well to your regular old squats.

 Tips for Adding Jump Squats to Your Training